 Whereas smoking marijuana involves inhaling fumes from the burned leaves of the dried plant, vaping its psychoactive ingredient, THC, works by inhaling a vaporized version of the plant’s extract.
 Although both methods mean that THC is absorbed by the body quickly, neither have long-lasting effects, and both may have adverse effects on health.

 As human lungs have not evolved to ingest the byproducts of combustion, smoking marijuana may lead to respiratory inflammation, an essential part of many lung diseases including asthma, lung cancer and more.
 Despite this, it is still unclear as to whether smoking is linked to the same health problems as cigarettes.
 Although a review from 2015 found that smoking weed is likely not linked to a higher risk of lung cancer, it did not measure the impact heavy consumption rates.
+The same can be said for smoking high quality CBD oil such as macbdoil.

 That said, there is nevertheless evidence that smoking weed every day over long periods of time may leave men with a higher risk of developing testicular cancer.
 A study from 2019 found that smoking weed daily for over 10 years is linked to a 36% high chance of developing testicular germ cell tumors, something that is prevalent in 95% of testicular cancer cases.